 Manual testing a type of testing that involves validation of the requirements of the application by executing a predefined set of test cases manually without the use of any automation tool.

 Let’s now see in detail, how manual testing is carried out.

 Manual Testing Process

-- Requirement Understanding - In this phase, all the requirements are gathered and analyzed.
-This is the most important phase of testing as the requirements is the very basis of the test cases and the overall testing of the application.
+- Requirement Understanding – In this phase, all the requirements are gathered and analyzed.
+This is the most important phase of testing as the requirements are the very basis of the test cases and the overall testing of the application.